What We Do

 The Mansfield Center pursues many different goals in its efforts to continue the legacy of Maureen and Mike Mansfield.
 The Center seeks to engage people at the University, in Missoula, and in Montana and to connect them with students, educators, scholars, leaders, and institutions around the world in order to promote dialogue and a global exchange of perspectives, ideas, and solutions.

 The Mansfield Center brings global and ethical issues to Montanans and the University through public education.
-Every academic semester, the Mansfield Center invites University of Montana faculty, community members, national guests, and visiting international scholars and fellows to speak as a part of the Mansfield Center Brown Bag Lecture Series.
+Every academic semester, the Mansfield Center invites University of Montana faculty, community members, national guests, and visiting international scholars and fellows to speak as a part of the Mansfield Center Lunch Time Lecture Series.
 Lecturers speak on their own experiences in a variety of areas, including ethics, the environment, U.S. policy, and international development.
 The Asian Leadership Forum brings in nationally and internationally renowned speakers like former Ambassador to Korea Kathleen Stephens and Georgetown University's Distinguished Professor of Asian Studies David Steinberg to discuss matters concerning the future of Asia and Asia-U.S. relations.

 The annual Mansfield Center Conference draws on both local and national speakers to create a forum for dialogue on critical, timely topics like health care reform, women's leadership, human trafficking, and food security.